HySonLab/ML4Insects/README.md

 └── EPGS
 └── ...
 ```

+## Functions
 For training a model, predicting segmenation or making visualization, please refer to the example notebooks.

-## Functions
 ### Train ML models for characterizing EPG waveforms
+EPGS provides two trainer objects for training Deep Learning (CNN1D, ResNet and CNN2D) and Traditional Machine Learning (XGB, Random Forest, Logistic Regression) for characterizing EPG waveforms.
+After a model is trained, it can be used for EPG waveform segmentation.
+The trainer objects also provide post-prediction utilities such as saving checkpoints (for DL models) and plot the segmentation result/ metrics.
+### Visualization
+A nice feature of EPGS is the ability to create color plot of an input recording,  in both _static_ and _interactive_ states.
 The data visualization functions are based on well-known visualization libraries such as matplotlib and plotly.
-To help with visualizing a huge numbers of data points, the code includes **cite plotly resampler**.
+To help with visualizing a huge numbers of data points, we use `plotly-resampler` [2].
-With EPGS, users can visualize the entire signal in both _static_ and _interactive_ states.

 ## Citation
 [1.](https://onlinelibrary.wiley.com/doi/10.1111/j.1570-7458.1978.tb02836.x) Tjallingii WF.
 Electronic Recording of Penetration Behaviour by Aphids Entomologia Experimentalis et Applicata.
 1978; 24(3): 721–730.